61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Hang Up All Your Cords and Hoses

 A heavy pile of cords and hoses can be a hassle to deal with – not to mention you can’t see beyond the top 1 or 2 things on the pile!
 Instead, try hanging them up in a basement area.
-To be fair, you have to have a fairly sturdy way to mount the hooks they will hang on, but once in place… it will be WAY worth your while!
+This gives you easy access to all your things without having to dig through a mess!

 cord storage organization in camper hanging hack